 This program is designed for students enrolled in Year 10 in the Archdiocese of Melbourne.
 It is suitable for students with diverse needs who are seeking assistance in planning a suitable pathway to further education and training in their senior years of schooling.

-Students learn about the world of work and post-school training and education options.
-They learn a range of communication skills and then apply them in the real world as part of street interviews, workplace visits, and TAFE, Centre for Adult Education (CAE) and training facility visits.
+Students learn about the world of work, and post-school training and education options.
+They learn a range of communication skills and then apply them in the real world, as part of street interviews and workplace visits.